-- For best results, bake food on a single rack with at least 1" 11⁄2" (2.5 3 cm) space between utensils and oven walls. - Use one rack when selecting the bake mode. - · Check for doneness at the minimum time. - Use metal bakeware (with or without a non-stick finish), heatproof glass, glass-ceramic, pottery or other utensils suitable for the oven. - When using heatproof glass, reduce temperature by 25°F (15°C) from recommended temperature. - Use baking sheets with or without sides or jelly roll pans. - Dark metal pans or nonstick coatings will cook faster with more browning.
-Insulated bakeware will slightly lengthen the cooking time for most foods. - Do not use aluminum foil or disposable aluminum trays to line any part of the oven.
+- For best results, bake food on a single rack with at least 1" 11⁄2" (2.5 3 cm) space between utensils and oven walls. - · Use one rack when selecting the bake mode. - · Check for doneness at the minimum time. - Use metal bake ware (with or without a non-stick finish), heatproof glass, glass-ceramic, pottery or other utensils suitable for the oven. - When using heatproof glass, reduce temperature by 25°F (15°C) from recommended temperature. - · Use baking sheets with or without sides or jelly roll pans. - Dark metal pans or nonstick coatings will cook faster with more browning.
+Insulated bake ware will slightly lengthen the cooking time for most foods. - Do not use aluminum foil or disposable aluminum trays to line any part of the oven.
 Foil is an excellent heat insulator and heat will be trapped beneath it.
-This will alter the cooking performance and can damage the finish of the oven.
+This will alter the cooking performance and can damage the finish of the oven. - Avoid using the opened door as a shelf to place pans. - See Troubleshooting for tips to solve baking/oven problems.